New visa options for Singapore citizens

 In some cases, you may be required to provide penal clearances to meet our character requirement from countries in which you have resided for 12 months or more during the last ten years.
 For further information on how and where to obtain these clearances

-Updating New Passport Details, Requesting a Copy of Travel Records, and Requesting Visa Cancellation
+Updating Passport Details, Requesting Travel Records and Visa Cancellations

 Please see these topics under the Frequently Asked Questions link below.